Battle of Qingkou

-The Battle of Qingkou was a battle fought in 897 during the period of constant warfare in China that preceded the collapse of the Tang dynasty.
+The Battle of Qingkou (清口之戰) was fought in 897, during the period of constant warfare in China that preceded the collapse of the Tang dynasty.
 The battle was fought between armies loyal to the warlords Zhu Quanzhong (Zhu Wen) and Yang Xingmi, with Yang's army gaining victory.

 Background

 Starting with the reign of Emperor Muzong, the Tang dynasty of China began to decline.
 Regional military governors (jiedushi) began to gain more autonomy from the imperial government and eunuchs within the Tang court began to exercise more control over the emperor, especially after the Sweet Dew incident of 835.
 This meant the government was ineffective and local peasants began to get angry.
 In the year 874, following major floods in which there was very little government response, mass rebellions occurred throughout Tang China.
 The most successful of these rebellions was led by Huang Chao, who captured the capital and declared himself emperor in 881.
 Huang was eventually defeated but the imperial government had lost all remaining power.
 Many jiedushi had already warred against each other before, but now all of them fought constantly, sending Tang China into chaos.